By General Wolf Langheld, former Commander of Allied Joint Force Command

 Their numbers have been dramatically reduced in the past decades, at least in the relations between Russia and the United States, and as today it is rather unlikely that there will be a new nuclear arms race.

-Nuclear deterrence was and remains an important but small part in the overall spectrum of military security provision.
+Nuclear deterrence was and remains an important but small part of the overall spectrum of military security provision.

 Effective and deployable conventional armed forces are arguably more important for the stability of Europe and beyond.